tnymlr/snap/README.md

  You can click 'Delete' button to delete a shortcut

- *NOTE:* not all shortcuts are valid.
+ *NOTE:* not all of the shortcuts are valid.
- Valid shortcuts:
+ Valid shortcut:
   - Has exactly one letter
   - Has one or more modifiers (ctrl or alt or super or all of them)